ALL THE TIME IN THE WORLD

-He immediately flew back to try to work things out.
-He agreed to talk to a therapist friend of hers, and implored her to join him for couple’s counseling, but she finally made it clear that, for reasons of her own, she had no intention of getting back together with him.
+He immediately flew back to try to work things out, but she made it clear that, for reasons of her own, she had no intention of getting back together with him.

 He felt hurt and betrayed, but once he realized the marriage was truly over, the hurt morphed into anger, which was easier for him to cope with.
 He started divorce proceedings, sent her all of her belongings, and called a rental agency in Santa Fe, requesting a casita within walking distance of the Plaza.